Date: 10 February 2014. Stabilize a Hard Dinghy

 If any of you have an idea as to what I can use to attach Algae via

 those extended U-bolts, please do add a comment.
-I'd like to rig the
+I would like to rig the

 way SeaNut had done it.
-There's got to be a word or search term that
+There has to be a word or search term that

 would help.
-Even better would be if you've a set in your chandlery
+Even better would be if you have a set in your chandlery

 aka garage that could solve the problem.
 Thanks!